-Starting in the Spring of 2019, exactly 100 years after the foundation of Bauhaus, Het Nieuwe Instituut transforms into Neuhaus, ‘institute’ for other knowledge.
+Starting in the Spring of 2019, exactly 100 years after the foundation of Bauhaus, Het Nieuwe Instituut transforms into Neuhaus, ‘institute’ for more-than-human knowledge.
 For a period of four months, this ever-evolving learning environment takes over the institution, occupying and transforming its existing building and facilities, adding new ones, and opening them up - to co-create, co-own, share, and perform the Neuhaus programme of more-than-human knowledge.

 NEUHAUS is a collective of human and non-human subjects

 NEUHAUS challenges perception, testing unexpected ways of accessing knowledge

 NEUHAUS produces other knowledge in the age of reset

 From Bauhaus to Neuhaus